nova-rey/Screaming-Penguin/docs/SP_BIBLE.md

 **Date:** 2025-11-16

 Defined the full design for Phase 4 of Screaming Penguin: the Debian rootfs builder.
 Added ROOTFS_BUILD.md with a detailed description of build constraints, default suite (Debian Bookworm), architecture (amd64), safety guarantees, and expected artifact layout under build/ and dist/.
 Updated DEV_ROADMAP.md and CONFIG_SCHEMA.md accordingly.
 No scripts or Makefile changes were introduced in this checkpoint.
+## Entry 007 — Phase 4 Rootfs Builder Implemented

+**Date:** 2025-11-16

+Implemented the Debian rootfs builder (Phase 4).
+Added the executable script `tools/build_debian_rootfs.sh`, the `make rootfs` target, and updated gitignore accordingly.
+The builder creates a minimal Debian Bookworm (amd64) filesystem under build/ and packages it into a versioned tarball under dist/.
+Safety constraints are enforced: no host system modification and no real block device access.
+Documentation updated to describe the implemented pipeline.